 Note: The overlap between CSI-RS for BFD and SMTC means that CSI-RS for BFD is within the SMTC window duration.

-Longer evaluation period would be expected if the combination of the BFD resource, SMTC occasion and measurement gap configurations does not meet pervious conditions.
+Longer evaluation period would be expected if the combination of the BFD resource, SMTC occasion and measurement gap configurations do not meet pervious conditions.

 The values of MBFD used in Table 8.5.3.2-1 and Table 8.5.3.2-2 are defined as